Build a Year-End Fundraising Marketing Plan in 6 Easy Steps

 Set your organization up for success!

-These five steps will keep your communications focused and progressing through the end of the year.
+These six steps will keep your communications focused and progressing through the end of the year.

 Make sure you don’t miss the opportunity to stand out and reach your organization’s goals.
 Take the necessary steps to reach new donors and ensure your end-of-year giving campaign is a success!

-The post Build a Year-End Fundraising Marketing Plan in 5 Easy Steps appeared first on Constant Contact Blogs.
+The post Build a Year-End Fundraising Marketing Plan in 6 Easy Steps appeared first on Constant Contact.